-- Increase commercial tobacco awareness - Increase support for commercial tobacco-free school campus gloves, clear trash bags
+- Increase commercial tobacco awareness - Increase support for commercial tobacco-free campus gloves, clear trash bags

-Just like you can tell a lot about a person by walking into his or her home, you can tell a lot about what is valued and supported at school by looking around.
-Do cigarette butts litter the school grounds?
-School campuses should promote health and wellness.
+Just like you can tell a lot about a person by walking into his or her home, you can tell a lot about what is valued and supported at a college or university by looking around.
+Do cigarette butts litter the grounds?
+College campuses should promote health and wellness.
 Unfortunately many campuses can be quite unhealthy due to the large number of cigarette butts found all over the ground.
-This activity will showcase how many cigarette butts there are at a given school and will help publicize the need for school campuses to be commercial tobacco-free.
+This activity will showcase how many cigarette butts there are at a given location and will help publicize the need or college campuses to be commercial tobacco-free.